Adelic line bundles on quasi-projective varieties: Local theory

 By a similar method, we have a boundary topology over $\wh\Div (U^\an)_\rmod$, which is the same as the subspace topology induced from $\wh\Div (U^\an)$.

 By construction,

-is equal to the {completion} of $\wh \Div (U^\an)_\rmod$ with respect to the boundary topology.
-An element of $\wh \Div (U^\an)_\cptf$ is called a \emph{compactified divisor} over $U^\an$.
-The element is called \emph{strongly nef} if it is a limit of nef model arithmetic divisors under the boundary topology.
-An element $\OE$ of $\wh \Div (U^\an)_\cptf$ is called \emph{nef} if there exists a strongly nef element $\OE_0$ of $\wh \Div (U^\an)_\cptf$ such that $a\OE+\OE_0$ is strongly nef for all positive integers $a$.
+is equal to the {completion} of $\wh \Div (U^\an)_\rmod$ for the boundary topology.
+An element of $\wh \Div (U^\an)_\cptf$ is called a \emph{compactified divisor} on $U^\an$.
+A compactified divisor or its Green function is called \emph{strongly nef} (or \emph{strongly semipositive}) if it is a limit of nef model arithmetic divisors under the boundary topology.
+A compactified divisor $\OD$ of $\wh \Div (U^\an)_\cptf$ or its Green function is called \emph{nef} (or \emph{semipositive}) if there exists a strongly nef element $\OD_0$ of $\wh \Div (U^\an)_\cptf$ such that $a\OD+\OD_0$ is strongly nef for all positive integers $a$.

-\begin{lem} The space $\wh \Div (U^\an)$ is complete with respect to the boundary topology, and contains $\wh \Div (U^\an)_\cptf$ as a subspace. \end{lem} \begin{proof} The second statement is by definition, while the first statement is similar to and easier than Lemma \ref{local subspace2} below.
+\begin{lem} The space $\wh \Div (U^\an)$ is complete for the boundary topology and contains $\wh \Div (U^\an)_\cptf$ as a subspace. \end{lem} \begin{proof} The second statement is by definition, while the first statement is similar to and easier than Lemma \ref{local subspace2} below.
 We omit the proof. \end{proof}